sdufault15/cr_tnd/README.md

 * **docs** contains pdf versions of the reports generated in **reports**.
 * **sandbox** contains on-going work regarding the analysis.
 * **packrat** contains the versions of the packages used in this analysis.

+## Final Thoughts
+There are still quite a few things on my to-do list with respect to making the code more computationally efficient and user friendly.
+However, the structure here should be sufficient and reliable with respect to generating the results in the paper.